junhg0211/Condictbot/README.md

 * You can remove a dictionary with `@@dict remove <name>`.
 * After a confirmation, the dictionary will be removed.

+### Export a Dictionary

+* If you want to filize your dictionary and manifacture to your custom library, you can export your dictionary.
+* You can export your dictionary with `@@export <dictionary_name>`.

 ### Contact

 * If there is an error in transition or its feature,